 First trimester patients (12 weeks or less) should expect to remain for 2 to 4 hours.
 Second trimester patients should expect to remain for 4 to 5 hours.

 Can I drive myself?

 If you choose local anesthesia (awake) you may drive.
 Patients who choose intravenous sedation medication for pain relief and anxiety control must have someone available to take them home.
 IV patients may not drive for 24 hours, and may not leave the office alone.
-A taxi does not qualify as a driver.
+A taxi or Uber does not qualify as a driver.
 You must be discharged in the care of another adult.
 If you are over 14 weeks sedation is included in the price and usually required.